Rus203/rsschool-cv/cv.md

 * GitHub: https://github.com/Rus203

 ## Summary
 Hello.
-I'm Ruslan and I 'm to becoma a programmer.
-I graduated the second course of my universaty and would like to deepen my knowledge in web developed.
-Unfortunatly, I don't have work experience, but I try to fix that.
-In my free time I usually read varios literature and watch video on Youtube about HTML5, CSS and JavaScript.
+I'm Ruslan and I 'm to become a programmer.
+I graduated the second course of my university and would like to deepen my knowledge in web developed.
+Unfortunately, I don't have work experience, but I try to fix that.
+In my free time I usually read various literature and watch video on Youtube about HTML5, CSS and JavaScript.
 I also learn English every day.
 I have learned web technology already two months.

 ## Skills
 * Java